raspberrypilearning/make-crumble-robot-head/en/step_2.md

 --- task ---

-Cut the two side flaps off using a knife or scissors.
+Cut the two side flaps off, using a knife or scissors.

 Tape or glue the top flap down to be the face above the mouth.